safetrustcr/safetrust-ZK/README.md

 ```

 - Demo → [http://localhost:3000](http://localhost:3000)
-- PostgreSQL → `localhost:5433` (db: `safetrust_zk`, user: `postgres`, pass: `zkdemo`)
+- PostgreSQL → `localhost:5433` · db: `safetrust_zk` · user: `postgres` · pass: `zkdemo`

-No backend-SafeTrust clone needed.
+No backend-SafeTrust clone.
 No Hasura.
 No Firebase.
 The demo writes ZK proof hashes directly to the 3 tables in `db/init.sql`.

 ---